IgniteUI/igniteui-docfx/en/components/data-chart-type-stacked-series.md

 <div class="divider--half"></div>

-Each stacked series has its own [`IgxSeriesComponent`](/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxseriescomponent.html) collection in which you can place the [`IgxStackedFragmentSeriesComponent`](/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxstackedfragmentseriescomponent.html) elements.
+Each stacked series has its own Series collection in which you can place the [`IgxStackedFragmentSeriesComponent`](/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxstackedfragmentseriescomponent.html) elements.
 These fragments are what make up the actual rendering of the chart and are the elements that accept the [`valueMemberPath`](/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxstackedfragmentseriescomponent.html#valuememberpath).

 ### Types of Stacked Series